 - Sense of enjoyment in learning about themselves, others and the world around them

 - Use of imagination and creativity in their learning

 - Opportunity to be reflective about their experiences as they grow and develop as young people.

-- Annual carol service in St. Stephen’s church in Tonbridge
+- Annual carol service in St. Peter and St Paul church in Swanscombe

 We encourage the moral development of our pupils to enable them to develop their:

 - Ability to identify the difference between right and wrong,